ankitrijal2054/clipforge/memory-bank/systemPatterns.md

 ## Architecture Overview

 ClipForge follows a modern Electron application architecture with clear separation of concerns, optimized for desktop video editing workflows.
+Phase 2 extends this architecture to support multi-clip editing and native recording capabilities.

 ## Core Architecture Patterns